 Our Board of nine directors includes a majority of five Indigenous directors.
 Our Board and the Executive Team are committed to managing our business ethically and maintaining high standards of corporate governance.
-Our Board has adopted practices and process to ensure the sound management and oversight of the Credit Union within the legal and regulatory framework we operate under.
+Our Board has adopted practices and process to ensure the sound management and oversight of TCU within the legal and regulatory framework we operate under.